PyFunceble/web-worker/README.rst

 Supported Environment Variables
 """""""""""""""""""""""""""""""

+In addition to:

+- any PyFunceble environment variable
+- any `uvicorn-gunicorn-fastapi`_ environment variable - when using the docker image

-In addition to any PyFunceble environment variable, the following are also available for you to use.
+the following are available for you to use.

 If you chose to manually run this project, you are invited to use a :code:`.env` file to declare your environment variables.